When a contract is breached, a series of remedies may become available, depending on the seriousness of the breach of contract.

 - terms of the contract: what the contract itself says to exclude or limit liability to the other parties.

-We come onto terms of contracts which affect recovery of damages below.
+We come onto some of the terms of contracts which affect recovery of damages below.

 Injunctions and Specific Performance